Chemical bonding agents

 You may have seen my warnings about using paint on bonders outside, for exterior stucco.
 These materials will fail outside, particularly over painted surfaces.
 They may perform fine over concrete (low suction), and old unpainted stucco (high suction), but the use of paint on bonders should be limited to those people with a proven record.

-Acrylic admixtures have improved the quality of our product dramatically over the years, and have breathed a lot of new life into our industry.
+Acrylic admixtures for cement have improved the quality of our stucco product dramatically over the years, and have breathed a lot of new life into our industry.
 Acrylics work by mixing with the mortar and making a strong adhesive.
 In addition to adhesion, they do a lot for the mortar, such as doubling the compressive strength.
 Acrylics also reduce cracking by adding flexural strength.
 Other benefits include reducing shrinkage to nothing, eliminating shrinkage cracks, and color retention for color work.

 Without acrylics we wouldn't have thin set tile mortar, and bridge repair would be nearly impossible.